 5. CLC Custom LeatherCraft 1132 Tool Backpack

-The CLC Custom LeatherCraft 1132 Tool Backpack is a bit more expensive than most bags on the market.
-It still isn’t the most expensive bag, and you do get many features for the cost.
-It has 75 different pockets for storage, which is far more than most other backpacks on the list.
-It has 6 different zippered pockets in all, with the pockets spread throughout each more gigantic, zippered pocket.
+The CLC Custom LeatherCraft 1132 Tool Backpack is a bit more expensive than most bags.
+It still isn’t the most expensive bag, and you get many features for the cost.
+It has 75 pockets for storage, which is far more than most other backpacks on the list.
+It has 6 zippered pockets, with the pockets spread throughout each more gigantic, zippered pocket.

-It even comes with a plastic tray to organize the small parts and pieces that could easily get lost if thrown into the bag.
-There are plenty of internal panels throughout the bag that can hold many different tools, including taller screwdrivers and more extensive tools.
-The bag is also made out of durable ballistic polyester fabric.
-This makes it extremely durable and able to deal with the wear-and-tear of the job site.
+It comes with a plastic tray to organize the small parts and pieces that could easily get lost if thrown into the bag.
+There are plenty of internal panels throughout the bag that can hold many tools, including longer screwdrivers and more extensive tools.
+The bag is made of ballistic polyester fabric that can handle the wear and tear of the job site.

 However, the zippers on this bag are not as high quality as they should be.
-They begin to wear down decently quickly.
+They begin to wear down quickly.
 There are many zippers on this bag, so there are quite a few opportunities for them to fail.
-It also isn’t as durable in general, so don’t expect it to last as long as you might think.

 6. AmazonBasics ZH1710003R1 Tool Bag Backpack

-Amazon has recently started its line of products that includes many basics, including tool bags.
+Amazon has recently started its line of products that includes standard products, including tool bags.
 The AmazonBasics ZH1710003R1 Tool Bag Backpack is much cheaper than most options.
 It is the “generic” version of a tool bag.
 However, it does have quite a few features we liked.
-For example, it has 75 different pockets.
-This high number allows you to keep anything organized in this bag.
-It has 6 different zippered pockets as well.
+For example, it has 75 pockets.
+This high number allows you to keep multiple tools organized in this bag.
+It has six zippered pockets as well.

-The bag is quite comfortable.
-It has adjustable padded shoulder straps and padded handles.
-The orange interior makes finding items a bit easier than some darker interiors.
-It does come with a 1-year warranty as well.
+The bag is comfortable to wear and has adjustable padded shoulder straps and padded handles.
+The orange interior makes finding items easier than the darker interiors of other packs.
+It comes with a 1-year warranty as well.

 7. STEELHEAD SH-05-BP-B1-0-1 Tool Backpack

 The STEELHEAD SH-05-BP-B1-0-1 Tool Backpack is optimized for rugged professions and environments.
-It is suitable for an electrician, plumbers, and similar jobs.
-It has 48 pockets in total.
-While this isn’t as much as some other bags, it should still be enough for most applications.
-The pockets are of many different sizes, so you can use them to hold small things and huge things.
+It is suitable for an electrician, plumber, or construction worker.
+It has 48 pockets, and while that isn’t as much as some other bags, it should still be enough for most applications.
+The pockets are various sizes, so you can use them to hold small tools and massive ones.

 This bag mainly contains long, skinny pockets.
-They aren’t precisely wide, which can make storing things like drywall knives difficult.
-The pockets aren’t very deep either, so it isn’t useful for very long tools.
-This bag also doesn’t hold up very well, but the lifetime warranty is straightforward to take advantage of.
+They aren’t wide, which can make storing items like drywall knives difficult.
+The pockets aren’t very deep either, so they aren’t suitable for long tools.
+This bag also doesn’t hold up very well, but the lifetime warranty provides some protection.
 Like many bags, the zippers aren’t the best either.

 8. Milwaukee PACKOUT Backpack

-With 48 total pockets, the Milwaukee PACKOUT Backpack should be plenty big enough for most people.
-It has a hardshell pocket on the front to help protect sensitive equipment and tools, like electronics.
+With 48 total pockets, the Milwaukee PACKOUT Backpack should be big enough for most people.
+It has a hardshell pocket on the front to protect sensitive equipment and tools, like electronics.
 Plus, all the hardware is metal, and it features a tape measuring clip.
-The sidewalls are reinforced to help them last longer under scrutiny.
+The sidewalls are reinforced to help them last longer at the job site.

-This bag also isn’t balanced in the least.
-It doesn’t stand up.
+This bag also isn’t balanced and doesn’t stand upright.

 9. SWISSGEAR Work Tool Backpack

-The SWISSGEAR Work Tool Backpack has a whole lot of pockets.
-It comes with more than 60 slots and pockets.
+The SWISSGEAR Work Tool Backpack has 60 slots and pockets.
 This allows you to stay very organized no matter what you’re doing.
-It also has a removable tool caddy in the main pocket, so you can pull all your main tools out if you need to.
+It also has a removable tool caddy in the main pocket, so you can pull all your primary tools out if needed.
 It is one of the few bags with built-in laptop protection.
 It has a padded compartment that will keep your laptop safe.
 It even comes with a built-in USB port to keep everything charged.
 The shoulder straps are comfortable, and the airflow technology will keep you from getting sweaty.

 However, there is little padding on the back portion or the shoulders.
-This isn’t terrible, but it can get annoying if you have to wear the bag for an extended period.
-Their customer service also isn’t nearly as reliable as they should be.
+This isn’t terrible, but it can get annoying if you have to wear it for an extended period.
+Their customer service also isn’t nearly as reliable as it should be.

-This bag is decently balanced.
-But when you add weight to it, it will not stand up correctly.
+The SWISSGEAR bag seems balanced, but when you add weight to it, it will not stand up correctly.
 It cannot deal with unbalanced amounts of weight.
 So, if you weigh down one side of the bag too much, it will fall over.